data01312022/LendingClub_Risk_Analytics/README.md

 {'Low loan_amnt': '500.0 to   5000.0', 'Medium loan_amnt': '  5000.0 to  8875.0', 'High loan_amnt': '8875.0 to  13600.0', 'Very high loan_amnt': '13600.0 to 29000.0'}
 {'Low Dti': '0 to  8.35', 'Medium Dti': ' 8.35 to  13.56', 'High Dti': '13.56 to  18.70', 'Very high Dti': '18.70 to 29.99'}
 - Variation is as per earlier variation brought out above.
 No abnormality observed.
 - From above following is observed:
-	In general max default for all the bins of loan amount is for loan given to small business For low and small loan amount default rates are higher for debt consolidation purpose of loan.
+1. In general max default for all the bins of loan amount is for loan given to small business.
+2. For low and medium loan amount default rates are higher for Renewable Energy purpose of loan.
-	For very high loan amount, house and education loan are having max default rate after small business
+3. For very high loan amount, house and education loan are having max default rate after small business.
 - Check combined effect of Loan amount and purpose on default %
 - Again similar trend is there.
 Loan to small business is having max default rate among all income groups.